Individualized Study (MA)

 Private Lessons

-Private lessons permit students to earn academic credit for their studies at performing or visual arts studios in the metropolitan area.
+Gallatin Private Lessons permit students to earn academic credit for their studies at performing or visual arts studios in the metropolitan area.
 By studying with professional, New York City-based artist/teachers, students are offered the opportunity to learn and perfect their craft.
 Private lessons are possible in a variety of areas such as voice, music, dance, acting, and the visual arts.
 Foreign languages are not available as private lessons.
 At Gallatin private lessons are arranged and paid for by the student.

 Private lessons require the approval of the student's adviser and the MA Program.
 The Director of Internships coordinates this approval process.
 The student must submit the studio's brochure, (or the instructor's resume or curriculum vitae), before they register for the course.
 Studios and instructors must meet the criteria of the Gallatin School.